 The sooner oral cancer is caught, the better the prognosis for the individual and the higher the likelihood that the cancer will respond to treatment.
 At Pearl White Dentistry, your oral health is our primary concern.
 Through regular oral cancer screenings, we can determine your risk of developing mouth cancer and recommend the best course of action to both prevent and treat the cancer.

-If you are dealing with discomfort in your mouth, looking to prevent dental issues or address specific problems, contact Dr. Natalia Benda-Celenski and her team at Pearl White Dentistry.
+If you are dealing with discomfort in your mouth or are looking for an “oral cancer screening near me” specific problems, contact Dr. Natalia Benda-Celenski and her team at Pearl White Dentistry.
 We are experienced dental professionals who are dedicated to assisting our patients and brightening their smiles.
 We work with a wide range of insurance plans and are happy to discuss the various patient financing options.

 Contact us online, call us at (954) 491-8812 or email us to schedule an appointment with a dentist today.